spack/spack-tutorial/tutorial_spack_scripting.rst

 - explore abstract and concretized specs; and
 - directly access other internal components of Spack.

-Launch a Spack-aware python interpreter and exit the interpreter by entering the following two commands:
+Let's launch a Spack-aware python interpreter with ``spack python``:

 .. literalinclude:: outputs/scripting/spack-python-1.out
    :language: console
    :emphasize-lines: 1,4

-Now let's revisit the Spack ``Spec`` object described in earlier tutorials.
-We will also look at querying Spack's internal database of installed packages.
-We will do our examples from within the python interpreter.
+As with a regular ``python`` REPL, ``exit()`` will quit and get you back to the terminal.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Accessing the ``Spec`` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since the Spack API is available within the interpreter, we can access both abstract and concrete specs.
-Typically ``package.py`` files reference concrete specs within the ``install`` method.
-But we'll look at the differences between the two.
+Now let's take a look at the Spack ``Spec`` object.
+You've heard all about specs in earlier tutorials, but here we'll be looking directly at Spack's internal ``Spec`` representation.
+We'll look at how to use simple ``Specs`` as well as how to make queries about installed packages using Spack's internal database.

+As you already know, specs can be either *abstract* or *concrete*.
+The specs you've seen in ``package.py`` files (e.g., in the ``install()`` method) have been *concrete*, or fully specified.
+The specs you've typed on the command line have been *abstract*.
+Understanding the differences between the two is key to understanding Spack's internal API.

-Open the python interpreter with ``spack python``, instantiate the ``zlib`` spec, and check a few properties of an abstract spec:
+Open another python interpreter with ``spack python``, instantiate the ``zlib`` spec, and check a few properties of an abstract spec:

 .. literalinclude:: outputs/scripting/spack-python-abstract.out
    :language: console
    :emphasize-lines: 1-3,5,11,13

-Notice that there are Spec properties and methods that are not accessible to abstract specs; specifically:
+Notice that there are ``Spec`` properties and methods that are not accessible to abstract specs; specifically:

 - an exception -- ``SpecError`` -- is raised if we try to access its ``version``;
 - there are no associated ``versions``; and
-- the platform operating system is ``None``.
+- the spec's operating system is ``None``.

-Now, from within the same interpreter session, let's concretize the spec and try again:
+Now, without exiting the interpreter, let's concretize the spec and try
+again:

 .. literalinclude:: outputs/scripting/spack-python-concrete.out
    :language: console